DioxusLabs/docsite/docs/en/guide/creating_a_story.md

 {{#include src/doc_examples/hackernews_post.rs:story_v5}}
 ```

-Now, let's modify the App component to pass the story to our `StoryListing` componet like we would set an attribute on an element:
+Now, let's modify the App component to pass the story to our `StoryListing` component like we would set an attribute on an element:

 ```rust
 {{#include src/doc_examples/hackernews_post.rs:app_v6}}